| April 24, 2020 | Lifestyle

 2-4 drops of the cannabinoid-rich liquid under the tongue is often a sufficient starting dose.
 The effects will be felt within roughly 15 minutes.

-Start with a few sprays and apply more as desired.
+Start with a few sprays or a couple pumps and apply more as desired.
 Because they are non-psychoactive, you run little risk of overdoing it.

 Best Practices for Exercising with Cannabis